-These conventional contracting methods typically revolve around a longterm master service agreement (MSA) with an end client and service company.
-As a go-to-market strategy, Nauticus Robotics aligned interests with regional partners (e.g., Stinger Technology AS in Norway) to offer this conventional method within already awarded frame agreements.
-This allows Nauticus Robotics to shorten the adoption time of the service technology solution to an end client without having the end client fully adopt the entire RaaS model.
-There is, however, nothing that would prevent the end client from contracting directly with Nauticus Robotics under the RaaS offering.
+These conventional contracting methods typically revolve around a long-term MSA with an end client and service company.
+As a go-to-market strategy, Nauticus aligned interests with regional partners (e.g., Stinger Technology AS in Norway) to offer this conventional method within already awarded frame agreements.
+This allows Nauticus to shorten the adoption time of the service technology solution to an end client without having the end client fully adopt the entire RaaS model.
+There is, however, nothing that would prevent the end client from contracting directly with Nauticus under the RaaS offering.
 This use of the conventional contracting method does not exclude the providing of such services through the RaaS business model.
 Nonetheless, this conventional contracting method provides a quicker alternative if the RaaS business model is initially undesirable - a prominent reason being that the current contract is not up for rebid until much later.
-This allows Nauticus Robotics to provide its technology and enables the client to access it sooner.
-This in turn also allows Nauticus Robotics to rapidly expand into new regions, since it will use the in-country facilities and business resources of the regional partner.
+This allows Nauticus to provide its technology and enables the client to access it sooner.
+This in turn also allows Nauticus to rapidly expand into new regions, since it will use the in-country facilities and business resources of the regional partner.